5 World Icons on the Verge of Disappearing

 As a result, the city of Pisa has taken prudent measures to protect the Tower, including not ringing the bells to avoid the effects of gravity and limiting the number of visitors who can climb the Tower at the same time.

-See also Top 10 Most Dangerous Hackers in the World
+See also Top 10 Most Expensive Perfume Brands in the World

 This ensures that the Leaning Tower of Pisa can continue to exist and remain a famous tourist attraction, attracting visitors from all over the world.